Fit as a Mama Bear

 Looking for a dessert to whip up in a pinch that everyone will enjoy?

-Why not make these protein cupcakes?
+Why not make these protein cupcakes (along with a few other protein desserts).

 These high protein cupcakes are the perfect blend of sweet indulgence and protein-packed fuel.
 Dress them up for whatever occasion and know you’re getting some nutrients in with your dessert.